RattleyCooper/seeds/README.md

 # Hash Collisions

 There are hash collisions.
 This isn't meant to produce a unique hash for every single vector, but it does provide a pretty good distribution from my tests.
-In a 1,000 x 1,000 grid there were only 3,990 collisions (so roughly 0.4% based on that small sample).
-For the purposes of procedural generation this is more than acceptable!
+I tested 2 million unique vectors and there were 3992 collisions, so roughly 0.4%.
+Perfectly acceptable for this use case.